When To Take The MCAT? (The Best Answer)

 1. Which requirements should you cover before attempting the test?

 Before you’re ready to register for the MCAT, you’ll have to cover some prerequisite coursework.
-It’s actually possible to register for the test without passing these courses, but it’s unlikely that you’ll get a good score without going through them.
+It’s possible to register for the test without passing these courses, but it’s unlikely that you’ll get a good score without going through them.

 Before you register, make sure you complete: